Postgraduate Financial Support

 The University of Wolverhampton has a long and successful history of providing outstanding teacher training at postgraduate level.
 We offer a wide variety of Postgraduate Certificate in Education (PGCE) courses.
 If you are applying for a PGCE course, you should also apply for government funding directly as early as possible to ensure you get a decision about funding before you accept any offer from the University.

 Social Work is another field in which the University of Wolverhampton has a strong track-record.
 Thousands of social workers across the Midlands and further afield trained with us.
 You may be eligible for a social work bursary which could help with both tuition fees and the cost of living while you study.
 Eligibility for the bursary does not depend on your income and does not have to be paid back.
-You are advised to apply early once you have decided to apply for the course.
+You are advised to apply early once you have been offered a place on the course.

 Dennis Turner Opportunity Fund